Všechny případové studie

 It suits me that it hides several tools - a ticketing system, where customers give me their requirements and have a clear overview of their solution, a tracking tool, where the client sees how much our work costs him - we use an hourly rate and at the end of the month we always charge for the time actually spent on individual tasks.
 Clients will also receive an invoice with a breakdown, so they can see if the time we invoice is suitable, for example, with the time when we actually answered the tickets and the like.
 This is, in my view, fair to both parties.
 And customers praise it.
 For example, when we are dealing with modifications and the web for someone, they really only pay for the work done.

-We try to keep the company friendly, I would say a family atmosphere.
-We also try to select such people for the team who will 'fit' with us.
+We try to keep a friendly, I would say even family atmosphere in the company.
+We also try to choose people who will 'fit in' with us.
 And it pays off.

 How many projects are you currently working on?